 Visitors to Matthiessen State Park will delight at the abundance of plant and animal life.
 The park is alive with common and uncommon species of flora and fauna.
 The canyon provides a perfect habitat for many mosses and liverworts which thrive on the damp, shady walls.
 Ferns also grow in the rich soil.
 Other vegetation in the canyon interior is limited to the simpler or lower orders of plant life, because most plants cannot root on the steep rock walls.
 Cliff swallows and rock doves may be seen perching on the canyon walls, while frogs, toads and salamanders seek out the cool, moist canyon floors.

 Along the dry, sandy bluff tops near the canyon edge, black oak, red cedar and white oak grow in abundance.
 White pines and white cedar also are found at Matthiessen, carried south by the glaciers of long ago.
 Shrubs common to this area include serviceberry and northern honeysuckle.
 Scarlet tanagers and cedar waxwings can be seen feeding on the berries of these shrubs.
 Holes made by yellow-bellied sapsuckers can be found on the cedar trees, as these birds feed on the sap and small insects located there.
 In the spring, beautiful magenta-colored blossoms erupt on the shooting star plants and the bright orange of the columbine delights the eye.
-By summertime, a rainbow of color emerges with the yellow partridge pea, violet spiked lead plants and purple square-stemmed mint plants.
+By summertime, a rainbow of color emerges amongst the priaire grasses such as purple conefolower, new england aster, and common milkweed.

 Jack-in-the-pulpits, pastel-colored hepaticas, and delicate pink spring beauties blossom in the shaded forest soil during the spring.
 In the area where the sun breaks through the trees, black-eyed Susans and pink, spiked tick-trefoils bloom through the summer.
 Raccoons and flying squirrels spend hours among the trees searching for and gathering berries and nuts.